 Community Engagement Outreach

-Faculty have incorporated applied and service-learning initiatives into most clinical and practicum courses, with a major concentration on creating innovative programs to promote health, prevent disease, and improve the quality of life in vulnerable populations (elderly, adolescents, impoverished families, immigrants, seasonal and migrant farm workers).
+Faculty have incorporated applied and service-learning initiatives into most clinical and practicum courses.
+There is major concentration on creating innovative programs to promote health, prevent disease, and improve the quality of life in vulnerable populations (elderly, adolescents, impoverished families, immigrants, seasonal and migrant farm workers).

-To support the SON’s efforts to promote health and prevent disease in underserved and underrepresented populations in rural and urban areas, please go to: http://www.uncw.edu/campaign/waystogive.html.
+To support the SON's efforts to promote health and prevent disease in underserved and underrepresented populations in rural and urban areas, please visit University Advancement's website for Ways to Give.

 For more information about community outreach or partnerships for health, contact Dr. Stephanie D. Smith, at 910-962-4222 or firstname.lastname@example.org.